jxmked/Script-Thing/All Stars Pattern/README.md

-# All Stars Pattern
+# Stars Pattern

 ***Written in Python***

-> I will rewrite those code in C language, soon.
+> I will rewrite this codes in C language, soon.

 Can be use as a demo and/or learning purposes only.